mblayman/markwiki/markwiki/templates/MarkWiki/Features.md

 In the example, `<destination>` is the directory that you want the frozen wiki to be stored.

+### Customization

+MarkWiki provides a method to completely customize the interface through use of the `STATIC_PATH` and `TEMPLATE_PATH` settings.
+By using these settings, an intrepid user can create all new themes and structure for MarkWiki's pages.
+Check out `Advanced Settings` in [[MarkWiki/Settings]] for more.

 [syn]: http://daringfireball.net/projects/markdown/syntax
 [git]: https://github.com